ryan112358/baseball-hackday/README.md

 ## Rendering the visualization

 The model is exposed through a simple webpage that allows the input of parameters to generate a heatmap.
 This webpage is served from a server implemented using the [Flask framework for Python](https://flask.palletsprojects.com/en/1.1.x/).
-To start the server, run the bash script at `bin/run-server.sh` and navigate to http://localhost:5000 to view the webpage.
+To start the server, run `python app.py` and navigate to http://localhost:5000 to view the webpage.

+## Deployment

+The app can be deployed to Azure using VS Code's Azure Extension as documented [here](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-portal%2Cterminal-bash%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cdeploy-instructions-zip-azcli#3---deploy-your-application-code-to-azure).

+The script `bin/deploy.sh` can also be used to deploy the app manually.
+To use the script, first you must [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).